mrochon/b2csamples/Policies/MultiTenant/Readme.md

 2. Sign-in journey administrators or members can use to sign in to the SaaS application.
 The provided OIDC token will include, in additional to the usual user identifying data, claims identifying the application tenant, the user belongs to.
 Note that a user may belong to several application tenants.

 Some additional functionality demonstrated in the sample includes:
-1. Combined signin/up, password reset and profile edit journeys
+1. single journey for signin/up, password reset and profile edit
 2. Home realm discovery based on invited user's email, e.g. users with an email whose domain represents a valid AAD tenant are automatically directed to that tenant

 Users may create local B2C consumer accounts (using their email) or use gmail or any Azure AD directory to authenticate.
 A user invited with an email from an existing Azure AD tenant will be redirected to that tenant to authenticate.

-### Contents

-B2C policies supporting signin/signup with simultanoeus creation of an applicaton tenant

 **Note:** this sample is **NOT** about [using AAD multi-tenancy](https://docs.microsoft.com/en-us/azure/dotnet-develop-multitenant-applications) to support an application.
 AAD multi-tenancy is ideal for medium-to-large enterprises who own and manage their own identity infrastructure.
 This sample is for small enteprises, usually without their own identity infrastructure.
 It provides support for an application that needs to group it's users into discrete groups, each representing an *application tenant* - a group of people sharing common data in the application.
 Azure AD B2C allows create their own logins, possibly use some external identity providers (social or work).
 Using the code provided in this repo, B2C will maintain association between users and *application tenants* and provide that data to your applications when users sign in.